Longitude4.15 - Understand the difference in local time for observers at different longitudes

-Latitude, knowing how far north or south you are is straightforward enough to understand.
+Latitude, knowing how far north or south you are, is straightforward enough to understand.
 The equator and poles are constants that we can measure from.
-Measuring longitude, knowing how far east or west you are is more complex, mostly because we don’t have a natural feature to understand what is west or east.
+Measuring longitude, knowing how far east or west you are, is more complex, because we don’t have a set position on the Earth to understand what is west or east.

 Accurate methods of determining longitude became more important as western civilisation relied more on naval transport for trade.
 A navigator can broadly track their position over distance by using 'dead reckoning' so they roughly know their speed and course and direction.
 The method was crude and taking these measurements at sea was an imperfect art.
 The result could mean ships crashing at sea, losing lives and merchandise.

 A number of methods were suggested in the 18th century to find a solution to determining longitude.
 Astronomical methods were effective but not always reliable due to the complexity of taking observations and not having accurate data to compare it to.
 For example, observing the moons of Jupiter, plotting their position and comparing to a table of data was proved impractical at sea.
 A popular method involved the lunar distance method.
 Ultimately it was a non-astronomical method – an accurate clock – that solved the issue.
 Remember GPS has only been in existence since the latter part of the 20th century.

 This method was used prior to the introduction of the chronometer.
 It involves calculating the distance between the moon and a prominent star to find the navigator's longitude.

 The Moon moves across the sky at 13° over 24 hours (0.5° an hour).
 A navigator would measure the altitude of a prominent star above the horizon.
 Then they would observe the angle between the moon and the star.
 They would consult an almanac containing tables of data based on Greenwich and work out their longitude using the difference.